By Train or Bus to Flughafen München in Bavaria, Germany

 German Railways Trains (Deutsche Bahn)

 Long-distance trains of Deutsche Bahn (German Railways) currently do not stop at Munich Airport.
 As a result, most train passengers have to travel to Munich Main Station (München Hauptbahnhof) to transfer to long-distance trains.
-Some long-distance trains also stop at Passing in the east of Munich allowing for a faster and easier transfer than at the Hauptbahnhof.
+Some long-distance trains also stop at Passing in the west of Munich or Ostbahnhof in the east of Munich (handy for connections to Salzburg, Berchtesgaden, and Chiemsee) allowing for faster and easier transfers than at the Hauptbahnhof.

-Passengers for Regensburg, Nürnberg, Passau, and Bamberg can also use the bus to Freising and change from there to local trains.
-Transferring at Freising can save time over going to the Hauptbahnhof and allow for the use of the Bayern Ticket, valid on local trains only.
+Passengers for Regensburg, Nürnberg, Passau, and Bamberg may also use the bus to Freising and change from there to local trains.
+Transferring at Freising often saves time over going to the Hauptbahnhof and allows for the use of the Bayern Ticket, which is valid on local trains only.

 Traveling by Car to Munich Airport (MUC)